Guadalcanal campaign: November land actions

 In order to exploit the victory in the Battle for Henderson Field, Vandegrift sent six Marine battalions, later joined by one Army battalion, on an offensive west of the Matanikau.
 The operation was commanded by Merritt Edson and its goal was to capture Kokumbona, headquarters of the 17th Army, west of Point Cruz.
 Defending the Point Cruz area were Japanese army troops from the 4th Infantry Regiment commanded by Nomasu Nakaguma.
 The 4th Infantry was severely understrength because of battle damage, tropical disease, and malnutrition.

-The American offensive began on 1 November and, after some difficulty, succeeded in destroying Japanese forces defending the Point Cruz area by 3 November, including rear echelon troops sent to reinforce Nakaguma's battered regiment.
+The American offensive began on 1 November and succeeded in destroying Japanese forces defending the Point Cruz area by 3 November, including troops sent to reinforce Nakaguma's battered regiment.
 The Americans appeared to be on the verge of breaking through the Japanese defenses and capturing Kokumbona.
 At this time, however, other American forces discovered and engaged newly landed Japanese troops near Koli Point on the eastern side of the Lunga perimeter.
 To counter this new threat, Vandegrift temporarily halted the Matanikau offensive on 4 November.
 The Americans suffered 71 killed and the Japanese around 400 killed in the offensive.

 At Koli Point early in the morning 3 November, five Japanese destroyers delivered 300 army troops to support Shōji and his troops who were en route to Koli Point after the Battle for Henderson Field.
 Having learned of the planned landing, Vandegrift sent a battalion of Marines under Herman H. Hanneken to intercept the Japanese at Koli.
 Soon after landing, the Japanese soldiers encountered and drove Hanneken's battalion back towards the Lunga perimeter.
 In response, Vandegrift ordered Puller's Marine battalion plus two of the 164th infantry battalions, along with Hanneken's battalion, to move towards Koli Point to attack the Japanese forces there.

 As the American troops began to move, Shōji and his soldiers began to arrive at Koli Point.
 Beginning on 8 November, the American troops attempted to encircle Shōji's forces at Gavaga Creek near Koli Point.
 Meanwhile, Hyakutake ordered Shōji to abandon his positions at Koli and rejoin Japanese forces at Kokumbona in the Matanikau area.
 A gap existed by way of a swampy creek in the southern side of the American lines.
 Between 9 and 11 November, Shōji and between 2,000 and 3,000 of his men escaped into the jungle to the south.
 On 12 November, the Americans completely overran and killed all the remaining Japanese soldiers left in the pocket.
 The Americans counted the bodies of 450–475 Japanese dead in the Koli Point area and captured most of Shōji's heavy weapons and provisions.
 The American forces suffered 40 killed and 120 wounded in the operation.